Religious Studies

 In the Department of Religious Studies, the faculty considers learning to teach to be an important and integral component of the professional training of its graduate students.
 Students are therefore required to teach as teaching fellows for three terms as an academic requirement and one term as a financial requirement during their graduate programs.
 Such teaching normally takes place during their third and fourth years, unless other arrangements are approved by the director of graduate studies.

-A combined Ph.D. degree is available with African American Studies.
-Consult department for details.
+A combined Ph.D. degree is available with Black Studies.
+Consult that department for details.

 Master’s Degrees